nicciniamh/sensorfs/assets/dataToFs.md

-# Sen2Fs - Export a dict by property to sensorFS
+# dataToFs - Export a dict by property to file system tree

 This function explodes a dict into files based on basepath, dataclass and data.
 So with a dict representing data from an AHT10 sensor on Pi3, storing in the base path of sensor, the call would